Walking on Paxos: a guide to the Green Island

 Sitting here amidst the sagging walls and derelict buildings, time really does stand still.

 Continuing on, we traipse over the island’s backbone of hills.
-Rustic villages dot the countryside; these too echo abandonment, with their shuttered villas and forgotten gardens … idyllic spots for day-dreaming.
+Rustic villages dot the countryside; these too echo abandonment, with their shuttered villas and forgotten gardens.
+Idyllic spots for day-dreaming.

 From Bogdanatika to Lakka via Ipapanti Church (Walk 5)